The Best of Bros: Certification

-DVD release
+DVD video

 A companion DVD, entitled The Big Picture, was released in March 2005, featuring the music videos for all eleven of the band's singles, along with a live concert that had previously been released on VHS video as Bros Live: The Big Push Tour.
 It also includes a single discography, documentary and photo gallery.
 The DVD debuted and peaked at number 42 on the UK Video Charts in the week ending 26 March 2005.